 Jason Lewis had his opinions of mobile workstations changed forever by the high-end Dell Precision M6600.
-HP’s mid-range EliteBook 8770w isn’t quite as life-changing, but it is a solid, capable performer for the pro on the go.
+HP’s mid-range EliteBook 8770w isn’t as life-changing, but it is a capable performer for the pro on the go.

 Last year, we took a look at our first mobile workstation, the Dell Precision M6600 – and came away impressed.
 Today, we are looking at a machine from one of Dell’s competitors: HP’s 17″ EliteBook 8770w.

-The second question is more difficult, as it is totally dependent on your individual circumstancess.
+The second question is more difficult, as it is dependent on your individual circumstances.
 If you do work in the field, a mobile system is nice, or even necessary.
 However, if you are a power user who needs expandability, or a system that can handle ultra-demanding applications, a desktop might be better for your needs.

 Price and system specifications